limbo018/DREAMPlace/README.md

   - Tested under ICCAD 2015 contest benchmarks (see test/iccad2015.ot)

 - [4.1.0](https://github.com/limbo018/DREAMPlace/releases/tag/4.1.0)
-  - Support bb step and 2-stage macro placement flow as published at ICCAD 2023
+  - Support BB step and 2-stage macro placement flow as published at ICCAD 2023
   - Tested under ISPD 2005 with all fixed macros and IO pads regarded as movable macros (see test/ispd2005free) and mms benchmarks (see test/mms)

 # Reference Results for Macro Placement

 Recently, many studies chose DREAMPLace for macro placement, e.g., [[Cheng+, NeurIPS2021](https://arxiv.org/abs/2111.00234)], [[Lai+, NeurIPS2023](https://arxiv.org/pdf/2211.13382)], etc. However, the results reported on the same benchmarks vary significantly from one work to another.
-For better comparison, we provide the results collected from our GPU machine for reference [[Chen+, ICCAD2023](https://ieeexplore.ieee.org/document/10323700)].
+For better comparison, we provide the results collected from our GPU machine for reference.
 If your results deviate significantly (i.e., >5% longer HPWL) from the following numbers, something may be wrong.
 We recommend you to contact us with logs for validation.

+Note that DREAMPlace 4.1.0 only implements the BB step and 2-stage flow proposed in [[Chen+, ICCAD2023](https://ieeexplore.ieee.org/document/10323700)].

 [ISPD2005 benchmark](https://dl.acm.org/doi/10.1145/1629911.1630028) with all fixed macros and IO pads regarded as movable macros
 <table>
 <thead>
   <tr>
     <th></th>
-    <th colspan="3">Default</th>
+    <th colspan="3">DREAMPlace 4.0</th>
     <th colspan="3">DREAMPlace 4.1.0</th>
   </tr>
 </thead>